marvin-hinkley/web-developer-test/README.md

  - At least two features within the list of optional features must be completed.
  - Feel free to attempt any additional features from the list of extra credit features.
  - You must include statements to generate objects for whichever database in which you persist application data (tables, stored procedures, view, etc.).
+ - While research before, during, or after the evaluation is encouraged - always keep learning! - please do not simply copy and paste StackOverflow answers.
+We all know what Jon Skeet's code looks like, and it deprives both you and Fire Mountain of valuable time and resources.

 **Acceptance Criteria**
  1. Users must be able to view a list of tickets submitted in the past.